PSBP-Library/psbp-library.github.io/index.md

 private[psbp] type FreeTransformed[C[+ _]] = [Z] =>> Free[C, Z]
 ```

-A free transformed computation is a *computation algebraic data type*, also known as *computation ADT*, with `case`'s
+A free transformed computation is a *computation algebraic data type*, also known as *computation ADT*.

+It has the following `case`'s

 - `Transform` for transforming,
 - `Result` for resulting,